metalsoft-io/metalcloud-sdk-go/docs/NetworkDeviceInterface.md

 ### NewNetworkDeviceInterface

-`func NewNetworkDeviceInterface(interfaceId string, networkDeviceId string, interfaceName string, dirtyBit float32, cachedUpdatedTimestamp string, ) *NetworkDeviceInterface`
+`func NewNetworkDeviceInterface(interfaceId float32, networkDeviceId float32, interfaceName string, dirtyBit float32, cachedUpdatedTimestamp string, ) *NetworkDeviceInterface`

 NewNetworkDeviceInterface instantiates a new NetworkDeviceInterface object This constructor will assign default values to properties that have it defined,